ankit79600/Quizchain/contract/README.md

 * *Timestamp:* Oct 29, 2025 – 13:49:53 (UTC+05:30)
 * *Confirmed within:* ≤ 1 second
 * *Deployed By:* 0xb6...1a82
 ---

-## 📷 Deployment Screenshot

-Below is the verification snapshot of the deployment from *Celo Blockscout Explorer:*
-(Add this image in your repository)
-WhatsApp Image 2025-10-30 at 00.35.58.jpeg

----

 ## 🧠 Summary